osmandapp/docs/content/osmand/plugins/trip-recording.md

 {% default %}

 With the Trip recording settings opened for a profile, establish the required options as needed.
-Use the description of available parameters specified for the respective version of the application.
+In general, depending on the character of the movement: driving a car, a bicycle, riding a horse, skiing, etc. - it might be needed to make some adjustments in the manner of how the location points are captured and recorded into a file: scarcely, too much, in intervals, and other, to make the final output look smooth and/or digestible.

+There are such parameters of recording that can be tweaked to fit the context: for example, the time interval of how often your GPS receiver should turn to the global navigation satellite systems to detect your location; or if detection resuts are almost similar, whether to log the points or wait for the next detection result; and so forth.
+Use the description of available parameters specified for the respective version of the application: iOS or Android.

 ![Configuring Trip recording in iOS](/assets/images/plugins/trip-recording/ios_trip_rec_settings1.png) ![Configuring Trip recording in Android](/assets/images/plugins/trip-recording/and_trip_rec_settings1.png)